Bill would let women sue doctors who perform their abortions

 The bill goes next to another committee.
 It’s unclear how much GOP support the idea has in the Iowa Legislature, though the state’s incoming Republican governor did not dismiss it.

 Regardless of whether the proposal advances to the full Legislature, it highlights how much abortion will dominate Iowa politics this year.
 The governor has already proposed a plan to end state funding for Planned Parenthood by passing up millions of federal Medicaid dollars.
-Instead, he would tap into a fund that currently helps at-risk youth stay out of welfare and the juvenile justice system.
+Instead, he would tap into a fund that currently helps at-risk youth stay out of the welfare and juvenile justice systems.

 Meanwhile, dozens of newly filed bills related to education, labor and taxes are still waiting to be scheduled for discussion.
 And lawmakers have yet to formally consider any legislation to plug a roughly $110 million shortfall in Iowa’s current budget.